A tooth that becomes loose in a child in normal. In an adult, it could be as a result of a more serious cause.

 11. Fractured Jaw

 The jaw can be fractured due to trauma from a fall or an accident.
-This usually results in loose teeth.
+This might result in loose teeth.

 - Bad breath or a bad taste in the mouth